-Personal property includes the contents and household goods, which also includes special limited items.
-Your unique policy will outline the limit of coverage for all personal property, but it will also have special limits for different items that fall under personal property.
+So, how do special limits and limits of coverage go together?
+To better explain, let’s take personal property coverage for instance, as it includes the contents and household goods, some of which may be special limited items.
+Your policy will disclose the limit of coverage for all personal property, but it will also have special limits for different items that fall under personal property.

-At HomeFirst, special limits may apply to some of the following types of coverage:
+At HomeFirst Agency®, special limits may apply to some of the following types of coverage:

 Personal effects protection (jewelry, guns, collectibles, antiques, computers, tools, furs, art, etc.)